Wevah/IDNA-Cocoa/README.md

 Use this to convert internationalized domain names (IDN) between Unicode and ASCII.

-To use in your own projects, all you need is `String+Punycode.swift` or `NSString+Punycode.h/m`.
-This project includes a sample testing app.
+To use in your own projects, you need to include everything in the `Shared/Swift` folder, and make sure the `uts46` data file is copied to your application's `Resources` folder.

 The Objective-C `NSString+Punycode` files are compatible with both ARC and Manual Retain Release modes.